|Diseases associated with caves

 Low oxygen / high carbon dioxide levels

 A few caves I've visited in various countries have high carbon dioxide levels, or low oxygen levels.
 One such cave in Sulawesi in Indonesia, the cave was at ground level by a rice paddy and the CO2 levels were high.
 We think this was because the rice field had been burnt and this affected the cave air.
-Other caves with high CO2 levels, the cause is often bats.
-Bat gauno can also give off high levels of ammonia.
+Some lave tubes in the Dong Nai area of southern Vietnam have bad air.
+In other caves that have high CO2 levels, the cause is often bats.
+Bat guano can also give off high levels of ammonia.
 I have only once been in a cave in Malaysia with bad air, that was an old tin mine in Perlis.

 A News Item